zendesk/zendesk_api_client_rb/lib/zendesk_api/server/docs/introduction.md

 ### Change Policy

 We reserves the right to add new attributes and resources to the API without advance notice.
-Breaking changes such as removing or renaming an attribute, may happen on an existing version of the API with two weeks notice.
+Breaking changes such as removing or renaming an attribute, may happen on an existing version of the API with two weeks notice and deprecation of attributes are tracked in our [Changes Roadmap](changes_roadmap.html).
 Major structural changes will only happen within the context of a version update.

 ### Security and Authentication